Biggest barrier to having a relationship with God was being a “good steward” of my body.

 The worldly definition (at the moment) of being a good steward of our body has been watered down by our thinness/wellness obsessed world to (in my experience): you need to be in pursuit of thinness and talk poorly about carbs/simple sugars.
 Separating what being a good steward of your body means from unrealistic (and, I’d say, harmful) health goals our culture encourages is something worth pondering on.

 Disordered eating can save you from drowning in a world that feels hard for awhile, but engaging in disordered eating and exercise behaviors are not an effective longterm solution.
-What I really want to come across in these couple of paragraphs is that I don’t view an eating disorder as a sin someone is choosing to engage in, but instead an outcome resulting from certain genetics and numerous environmental factors.
 There are particular components of eating disorder recovery you do have control over and you can make the choose to stay in your ED instead of pursue recovery, such as following a meal plan or food challenges set by your dietitian, respecting exercise plans (whether that means exploring movement or exploring rest), or seeking out ED recovery resources and unfollowing things that make you dislike yourself.
 Any thoughts on this?
 I’d love to hear your opinions on mental health and God.

 OKAY!
 On to the post.